-Steep Hill is an independently owned and operated cannabis analysis, biotechnology, and research and development facility.
-We seek to empower cultivators, dispensaries, manufacturers, and consumers with a transparent understanding of cannabis science.
+Steep Hill is an independently owned and operated analysis, biotechnology, and research and development facility.
+We seek to empower cultivators, dispensaries, manufacturers, and consumers with a transparent understanding of science.

 Our analytical laboratory measures the potency and safety of all cannabinoid infused products and medicines.
 We use premium instruments and qualified methodologies to quantify up to 20 cannabinoids, as many as 42 terpenes, microbiological/ pesticide contaminants, and residual solvents.